There are four areas of competition in the Miss America Organization. This is a review of each phase of competition and the judging criteria.

 PRIVATE INTERVIEW The interview will be conducted on the day of the pageant.
-It is 35% of the total score.
-Your wardrobe selection should be age appropriate and could be pants, skirt or dress.
+It is 30% of the total score.
+Your wardrobe selection should be age appropriate and stylish interview attire.
 Choose something that you would wear for a job interview.
 You will be introduced as you enter the room and will speak from a podium.
-The nine and one half minute interview will begin immediately.
-When the time has elapsed you will be offered a chance to clarify anything or make a closing statement of up to 30 seconds.
-Questions are on general topics, current events, items from your resume, and from your social impact essay.
+Immediately following the introduction the contestant will step to the podium and present a brief 30 second introduction and Community Service Initiative (CSI) overview.
+Following these remarks the assigned judge will begin the interview.
+When the nine minute and thirty second time limit has elapsed you will be offered a chance to clarify anything or make a closing statement of up to 30 seconds.
+Questions are on general topics, current events, items from your fact sheet, and from your community service essay.
 This is your opportunity to let the judges get to know you.
 The judging will emphasize your poise in handling the questions and how well you articulate your beliefs on the issue, not the position you take.
-The judges are looking for: overall first impression, qualities and attributes of Miss America, positive role model, knowledge and understanding of SII, ability to fulfill job responsibilities, confident and commanding presence, personality, appearance and attractiveness, validated opinions and responses, ability to express feelings and defend beliefs, energy, intelligence, and communication skills (speech, vocabulary, and grammar).
+The judges are looking for: overall first impression, qualities and attributes of Miss America, positive role model, knowledge and understanding of CSI, ability to fulfill job responsibilities, confident and commanding presence, personality, appearance and attractiveness, validated opinions and responses, ability to express feelings and defend beliefs, energy, intelligence, and communication skills (speech, vocabulary, and grammar).

-The judges are evaluating your extemporaneous responses to the onstage question, sense of empowerment, and passion for your SII.
-Other judging criteria includes poise, confidence, and comfort level in speaking before a large audience.
+ON-STAGE QUESTION This phase of the competition is an extension of the private interview and is worth 10% of the total score.
+The question is written by the judges after each interview.
+The question will be about your Community SErvice Initiative (CSI).
+The time limit to answer the question is 20 seconds.
+Contestants will wear their opening number outfit.
+The judges are evaluating your extemporaneous responses to the onstage question, sense of empowerment, and passion for your CSI.
+Other judging criteria include poise, confidence, and comfort level in speaking before a large audience.

-RED CARPET This phase is 15% of the total score.
-The contestant’s entire look and stage presence is taken into consideration The judges are looking for: overall first impression, sense of confidence, walk, posture, carriage and grace, personality, stage presence, beauty and sense of attractiveness, appropriateness of the evening wear
+EVENING GOWN This phase is 20% of the total score.
+The contestant’s entire look and stage presence is taken into consideration.
+You are not judged on the gown itself or the price of the gown.
+Choose a style, color, and fit that is becoming to you.
+The local pageant will choose walk pattern and timing.
+The judges are looking for: overall first impression, sense of confidence, walk, posture, carriage and grace, personality, stage presence, beauty and sense of attractiveness, appropriateness of the evening wear.

 In all phases of competition the judges are instructed to evaluate contestants by asking these question: